6 Facts You Didn't Know About Pillows

 The pillows we have today are quite new inventions.
 In fact, the popularity of pillows for sleep and decoration started during the Industrial Revolution.
 While it was fairly expensive to make pillows before, mass production in factories made everything cheaper.
 Lower prices mean more people can afford to purchase them.

-Pillows are good for health
+Pillows are good for joint & muscle mobility

 Have you ever had to sleep without a pillow?
 Laying for 8-10 hours with your head tilted toward the ground probably made for an incredibly sore neck the next morning.
 That’s why pillows are so essential.
 They cradle the head and neck as you sleep, keeping your spine aligned and preventing damage.